M-M-R II Side Effects

 Applies to measles virus vaccine / mumps virus vaccine / rubella virus vaccine: powder for solution

-Along with its needed effects, measles virus vaccine / mumps virus vaccine / rubella virus vaccine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by measles virus vaccine / mumps virus vaccine / rubella virus vaccine.
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking measles virus vaccine / mumps virus vaccine / rubella virus vaccine:Symptoms of allergic reaction
+You should check with your doctor immediately if any of these side effects occur when taking measles virus vaccine / mumps virus vaccine / rubella virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing